New SEND Code of Practice

 How do we involve other organisations in meeting the needs of pupils with SEND and supporting their families?

 Within our pastoral care team children are discussed regularly at scheduled meetings and ways forward are planned.
 If required meetings are held with parents in order to keep them informed as to the progress of their child.
-If parents require further support referrals to Early Help, School Nurse, Young Healthy Minds and The Lighthouse Project can be made.
+If parents require further support referrals to Early Help, School Nurse, Young Healthy Minds and Dare to Differ can be made.

 How do we evaluate the effectiveness of our SEND provision?